hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
+| Can I emit events and catch (err) using JS ? | Check this : https://hyperledger.github.io/composer/reference/js_scripts.html, section "Error handling in transaction processor functions" ```return function()     .then(function(){})      .catch(function(err){          emit(someevent);          throw err;       }) ```
+| (continued ...) | While you can issue an 'emit' at any point in your transaction logic, that event will not actually be emitted until the transaction is committed.
+However, throwing the error makes the transaction roll back - changes made by transactions are atomic, either the transaction is successful and all changes are applied, or the transaction fails and no changes are applied.
 |How do i retrieve events, using a query? | Events are emitted by Txn Processors and 'subscribed to' by applications - you cannot query them using Composer Queries as they are not 'resources' per se - you will get an error eg.  `Error: The query compiler does not support resources of this type`